 Employee details section consists of following employee details:

-Salary detail section is further divided into 2 subsections; Earnings and Deductions.
+The salary bifurcation section is further divided into 2 subsections: Earnings and Deductions.

-The major components of earning section are basic salary, allowances, Employer contribution to PF/ESI and reimbursements.
+The major components of the earning section are basic salary, allowances, Employer contribution to PF/ESI, and reimbursements.

-ESI is applicable if the salary of the employee is less than 15000.
+Thus, it automatically calculates the Provident Fund amount as well as the ESI amount.
+ESI is only applicable if the salary of the employee is less than Rs.
+21000.

 CTC/PM (per month) = Gross salary + Employer Contribution + Reimbursements.